ryanjanoconnell/cl-grad/README.md

 cl-grad is an implementation of reverse mode automatic differentiation for tensors.
 When tensor operations are performed, a computation graph is constucted.
-Then the function `backward` can be called to computate the of the terminal node with respect to the inputs.
+Then the function `backward` can be called to compute the gradient of the terminal node with respect to the inputs.
 Here is an example with the operations used in feed forward neural networks.
 Suppose that `w` is an NxM matrix and `x`, `y`, `b` are Mx1 matrices.

 ```common-lisp
 (let* ((affine     (add (mm w x) b))